Does Tea Tree Oil Repel Ticks

 Tea tree oil, a natural way to repel ticks

-The many natural ingredients in tea tree oil make it an alternative to synthetic insect and tick repellents.
+The many natural ingredients of Tea Tree Oil make it an excellent alternative to the synthetically produced agents for insects and ticks defense.
 With Tea tree oil you may reduce the risk of tick bite in a natural way.
 The strong smell of Tea tree oil does repel ticks and keeps mosquitoes away.

 Attention: There are recommendations to put a drop of tea tree oil onto a tick, before pulling it out.
 DO NOT DO THAT!